-Reason #5: Other attractions, things to do in Wurzburg
+Reason #5: Other attractions and things to do in Wurzburg

-The Old Main Bridge is one of the other attractions in Wurzburg people come and visit.
+The Old Main Bridge is one of the other attractions in Wurzburg that people come and visit for.
 Excluding the mentioned places above, here are the rest to visit in Wurzburg:

 - Old Main Bridge